rakinplaban/rakinplaban/README.md

 Welcome to my GitHub profile!
-Iâ€™m a Python-powered Web Developer passionate about crafting seamless APIs, automating workflows, and solving problems through efficient coding.
-Here, youâ€™ll find a mix of personal projects, research initiatives, and experiments that showcase my skills and growth as a developer.
+I'm a Python-powered Web Developer passionate about crafting seamless APIs, automating workflows, and solving problems through efficient coding.
+Here, you'll find a mix of personal projects, research initiatives, and experiments that showcase my skills and growth as a developer.

 ---